MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/parity-between-azure-information-protection.md

 # required metadata

 title: Azure Information Protection support for Office 365 operated by 21Vianet
-description: Learn about how to configure Azure Information Protection (AIP) for Office 365 operated by 21Vianet and how to configure it for tenants in China.
+description: Learn about how to configure Microsoft Purview Information Protection support for Office 365 operated by 21Vianet and how to configure it for tenants in China.
 author: libarson
 ms.author: libarson
 manager: aashishr